HumanSignal/label-studio/CONTRIBUTING.md

 The primary repository for Label Studio, and contains the majority of the logic for how labels are managed.
 Three areas where you may want to contribute include:

 * `label_studio`--This is the main app, containing most of the backend code.
-It also acts as the central integration point for all frontend elements.
+* `web/apps/labelstudio` -- This acts as the central integration point for all frontend elements.
 * `web/libs/editor`--This is the frontend library.
 It uses React to build the UI and mobx-state-tree for state management.
 * `web/libs/datamanager`--This is the frontend interface for the Label Studio Data Manager, our data exploration tool.